jrothwell/VersionedCodable/README.md

     "author": "Anonymous",
     "poem": [
         "An epicure dining at Crewe",
-        "Found a rather large mouse in his stew", "Cried the waiter: Don't shout",
+        "Found a rather large mouse in his stew"
-        "And wave it about",
-        "Or the rest will be wanting one too!"
     ]
 }
 ```